Sterling near 10-mth high vs euro as debt crisis bites

 Analysts said sterling's recent gains versus the euro mostly reflected euro zone debt worries after a European Union summit last week offered no hope the crisis will be resolved soon.

-Danske Bank's Hydeskov said euro/sterling had potential to test 81 pence in early 2012 if the political uncertainty in Europe persisted.
-However, it would struggle to break below that level unless the European Central Bank cuts rates, reducing the premium for holding the single currency.
+Danske Bank's Hydeskov said euro/sterling had potential to test 81 pence in early 2012 if the political uncertainty in Europe persisted, but would struggle to break below that level unless the European Central Bank cuts rates, reducing the premium for holding the single currency.

 The ECB last week cut rates to 1 percent, matching their lowest ever level, while the Bank of England has held rates at a record low of 0.5 percent since March 2009.
 In October the BoE raised its quantitative easing target to 275 billion pounds to help boost Britain's flagging economy.